-Resolve concerns about your health care
+Resolving concerns about your health care

 Start to resolve the problem as soon as possible by making a phone call or writing a letter to the health service provider.
 In some instances you may wish to contact another person about your concerns (such as a Patient Liaison Officer or Complaints Officer in a hospital or the Practice Manager in a clinic)

 Before you contact the health service provider, be clear about what issues and concerns you have.
 You may want to write them down, as it will help you to clarify your concerns and you will not forget to raise any of them.
 The following questions may guide you.